-At 7:25 a.m. the first bell of the day rings for the children to go to their classrooms.
-The next bell sounds at 7:30 a.m.
+At 8:10 a.m. the first bell of the day rings for the children to go to their classrooms.
+The next bell sounds at 8:15 a.m.
 Children not in their classroom at the sound of the second bell are marked tardy.
 When your child is late for school, time is spent by the teacher changing records, etc. This takes valuable learning time away from all students.

-Days tardy also apply to the breakfast program.
-Students who walk or are driven to school must be in the cafeteria no later than 7:20 in order to participate.
+Tardies also apply to the breakfast program.
+Students who walk or are driven to school must be in the cafeteria no later than 8:05 in order to participate.
 When a student is tardy, his/her parent/guardian must come into the school and sign in the student to get a late pass to class.
 We depend on you to see that your child is at school on time and urge you to support our tardy policy.
-Early dismissals, also, count as days tardy.
-Please refer to The Uniform Code of Student Conduct and Discipline, which gives explicit information about days tardy.

-PLEASE NOTE: A student will not be recognized for perfect attendance after ten (10) days tardy (even if present each day).
+Early dismissals, also, count as tardies.
+Please refer to The Uniform Code of Student Conduct and Discipline, which gives explicit information about tardies.
+This booklet is given to parents.
+A student will not be recognized for perfect attendance after ten (10) tardies (even if present each day).
 Being aware of the policy will help your child avoid late passes and will help you avoid having to come sign your child in at the office or come for conferences.
-Ten unexcused days tardy or early dismissals will result in one unexcused absence.
+Ten unexcused tardies or early dismissals will result in one day of suspension.